 Where staff have a concern about a child, they should telephone the safeguarding lead on duty.
 Arbury Primary School uses an electronic recording system, 'MyConcern', which safeguarding leads are able to access from home.
-Staff will be trained to use this system as soon as possible.
+Staff have been trained to use this system.